Find Grad Schools

 • Occupational Medicine Physician

-In 2016, there was an estimated number of 372,400 jobs in the United States for Preventive Medicine Physician.
+In the United States, there were 372,400 jobs for Preventive Medicine Physician in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Preventive Medicine Physician by 2026.
-Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.
+There will be an estimated 14,300 positions for Preventive Medicine Physician per year.

 undefined